 Sometimes the bad weather conditions or traffic jams can delay your parcel delivery.
 Hailstorms, pouring rains and such extreme weather conditions mean stopping of all kinds of transportation facilities.
 Also, during busy times like summer vacations all transport facilities – rail, air, and road get extremely busy and crowded.
 This can also delay the delivery.

 What should you do?

 When your package tracking shows ‘in transit to destination’, the only thing you can do is wait for your parcel to arrive or keep tracking updates.
 But if it does not arrive on time and eventually gets stuck in transit, you can contact your courier service to find out more about the details.

-Here is complete detail regarding usps intransit to destination. we tried to provide every single about this.
-Hope you get all information regarding this from this article.
+Here is complete detail regarding usps in transit to the destination. we tried to provide every single about this.
+I hope you get all the information regarding from this article.